 Give it a try in your next data presentation.
 Use at least one of those four points to make your slide visually attractive.

-Which step sounds the most handy for you?
-Title, data chart enhancement, symbol, background?
+Which step sounds the handiest for you?
+The title, data chart enhancement, symbol, background?
 Let me know in comments.

 Sources of graphics applied in this presentation: